mozilla/www.ccadb.org/cas/updates.md

 # Submitting Annual Updates #

 All CAs are required to update the audit, CP, CPS and test website information for their certificate hierarchies at least annually.
+CAs are expected to maintain their [**intermediate**](intermediates) certificate records themselves and to directly enter the corresponding [updated audit statements](fields#audit-information).
+However, **root** certificate data cannot be self-maintained.
+This page describes the process for providing annual updates for root certificates, where a CA submits data and it is validated by a root store operator.

 CAs in the CCADB are organized into hierarchies.
 Each CA Owner has children nodes that are Root Certificate records, Root Certificate records have children